svn2github/wordpress-vip-plugins/wp-frontend-uploader/readme.txt

 Now your visitors are able to upload not only media, but guest posts as well!
-Use [fu-upload-form form_layout="post_image"] to get default form to upload post content and images
+Use [fu-upload-form form_layout="post_image"] to get default form to upload post content and images Use [fu-upload-form form_layout="post"] to get default form to upload post content

+You can also manage UGC for selected custom post types (Please refer to the plugin's settings page).
+By default, UGC is enabled for posts and attachments.
+If you want to be able to get any other post types UGC submissions just select desired post types at the plugin's settings page, and pass post_type='my_post_type' to the [fu-upload-form] shortcode

 = Translations: =